buildbreakdo/EmojiOne-archive/README.md

 ## Why only SVG?
 All major browsers and devices support SVG.
 Scalable vector graphics (SVG) is a description for a path and not the rendered path itself, this means scaling up or down to your devices viewport can happen without loss of quality or fidelity.

-SVG is only format supported by this project.
+SVG is only format supported by this repository.

 ## History
 > EmojiTwo is a fork of the last fully free EmojiOne™ 2.x version.